 Reports appear after running.

 Your data stays on your computer.
-However, you can collaborate by exchanging scenario files.
+You can collaborate via exchange of a scenario file.

-First, save your scenario.
-Save file as received by email from your coworker on your computer.
-Press button Import scenario file.
+Save file from coworker on your computer.
+Press Import button.